zhnxjtu/AKECP/README.md

 # AKECP

 This is the code for "AKECP: Adaptive Knowledge Extraction from Feature Maps for Fast and Efficient Channel Pruning".
-We take code for ResNet-110 as an axample.
+We take the code for ResNet-110 as an axample.

 Firstly, in floder "python code", run "Main_FmObtain.py" to get the feature maps (Here, we input 10 images as an example, where the first image is used for pruning in the paper);